WeSpeakEnglish/pineTERM/README.md

 A modern, browser-based serial terminal for UART communication with microcontrollers, embedded devices, and IoT hardware.
 No installation required - just open in your browser and connect to your serial device.

+*"pineTERM" is an independent project.
+Any similarity to other software names is coincidental.*

 ![pineTERM Screenshot](https://github.com/WeSpeakEnglish/images/blob/main/pineterm.png)

 ## Features